-I am a Stillbirthday doula, which means that I am trained to provide support for complicated and uncomplicated live births, as well as miscarriages, stillbirths, births where baby is not expected to live long, and births where baby is expected to have complex health needs.
+I am a Childbirth International and Stillbirthday doula, which means that I am trained to provide support for complicated and uncomplicated live births, as well as miscarriages, stillbirths, births where baby is not expected to live long, and births where baby is expected to have complex health needs.
 I am also trained to provide postpartum support and grief support.
 A core tenet of this training is a four-part method for providing support: slow down, validate, provide options, supplement with resources.
 This means that I will help you to relax and calm your mind and body; remind you that your thoughts, emotions, desires, needs, and physical experience are real, understandable, and valid; offer and thoroughly explain available options for any situation; and provide relevant resources, whether they be books or articles, people you can trust, or other things you might consider.
 In every moment, I aim to bring peace through each of these modes of support.

 Furthermore, having studied religion and feminist theory extensively, I honor the sacred and holy within birth.
 I believe that the way we enter this world matters — as does how we leave it.
 Being invited into the sacred space of your birth is a holy experience and one I partake in with great honor and humility.
 There is something unequivocally beautiful about birth.